kachan28/VKMessenger-by-MK/README.md

 # VKMessenger-by-MK
-Crypto wrap for VK, using RSA(4096) and Camellia algo
+Crypto wrap for VK, using RSA(4096) and Camellia algo.